AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="{{ site.url }}/images/R_tab_index.png"></center>
 <br>
-Indexing in R can seem pretty confusing at first, but it's also one of the things that makes R so awesome.
-If you're new to working in R and you've gotten through all of this, then you're off to a great start!
+Indexing in R can seem pretty confusing at first, especially the logical indexing covered in the [going deeper with indexing page](/R/more_indexing), but it's also one of the things that makes R so awesome.
 Like everything, exposure and practice with the process will make you much more comfortable, and as you begin working with large tables and combining subsetting metrics you'll quickly begin to see how useful this fundamental system is.
 <br>

 ---